ryanongwx/tp/docs/UserGuide.md

 MedBook data is saved automatically as a JSON file located in `[jar file location]/data/medbook.json`.
 The file can be edited directly to make changes to MedBook data.

 <box type="warning" seamless>

-Caution:
-Only advanced users are encouraged to make changes to the data file as wrong data formatting may result in the application not working as intended.
+**Caution**: Only advanced users are encouraged to make changes to the data file as wrong data formatting may result in the application not working as intended.
 </box>

 <u>[Back to Table Of Contents](#table-of-contents)</u>